syanix/SupplyChainSystem/context-prisma.md

 1. **Root vercel.json**: Configuration file with:

-   - Custom build command that focuses only on the web app and removes Husky prepare scripts using Node.js
+   - Custom build command that focuses only on the web app
-   - Custom install command that focuses only on the web app and removes Husky prepare scripts using Node.js
+   - Custom install command that focuses only on the web app
    - Ignore command to only trigger builds when the web app changes
    - Custom output directory pointing to the web app's `.next` directory
    - Rewrites to properly handle the monorepo structure